 Centuries later; when the New Age movement came about, when soccer moms and teenage outcasts started getting into meditation, reiki, crystals, and the law of attraction; the Warrior Aspect was still being denied or left out of the equation.
 There is nothing wrong with promoting positivity, but suppressing your natural carnal defiant nature can result in having serious psychological issues.
 This is why many conscious people have anxiety disorders, because they don’t know how to filter out that particular energy.

 I suggest all people who are on the spiritual tip to read up on mythology.
 Study the gods of war and also the mythology of the hero, especially going back to the Egyptian god Horus.
 Research other entities and characters of mythology such as Lucifer, Prometheus, Hercules, or Jason of the Argonauts.
-Studying these characters should give you the basic mental framework as to how the implement and apply the Warrior Principle of spirituality.
+Studying these characters should give you the basic mental framework as to how to implement and apply the Warrior Principle of spirituality.